Machy8/Grid/docs/columns.md

 # Columns

-- In Grid you can create columns by using flexbox, max-width and alignment or by the css property columns-count.
-- The number of columns is given by columnsMax variable in variables.sass
+In Grid you can create columns by using flexbox, max-width and alignment or by the css property columns-count.
+The number of columns is given by columnsMax variable in variables.sass.

 ## Examples
 ````Html